ingSlonik/music_speed/README.md

 # Music speed

-Analyze of tempo of music for each second.
+Analyse of tempo of music for each second.

 ## Motivation